aspose-cells/Aspose.Cells-Doc-md/english/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 24.10
+* Support to get source of pivot table from corresponding external connection
+* Support to create compact pivot tables
+* Improve converting pivot area to range
+* Support to read CHM file
+* Support to ignore disorder cells/rows instead of giving exception when importing OOXML template files
+* Support more options for deleting blank rows/columns
+* Support to get or update server side info for GridWeb for .Net6
+* Support to set different number format types for GridJs
+* Support Lazy loading for GridJs
+* Improve splitting text for rich text cell values

 ## Aspose.Cells for .NET 24.9
 * Support to create Checkbox for cell and render Checkbox to pdf
 * Support to export equation content to MathML and LaTex